MNandor/hugo-website/content/_index.md

 {{% floatleft reallifepfp %}}

-## Hi, I'm Nándor
+## Hi, I'm Nándor.

-I develop Android applications for a living.

-I contribute to open-source when I can, mostly small fixes and improvements to software I use myself.
-I also open-source the programs I write.

-I enjoy hiking in nature, tinkering with computers, and learning languages.
+As an Android developer, I am passionate about creating engaging and user-friendly mobile apps that deliver a great experience for users.
+With the rapid growth and evolution of the Android platform, there are always new and exciting opportunities to explore, and I am constantly learning and growing as a developer to stay at the forefront of the industry.

+Whether I am working on a new app from scratch, or optimizing and improving an existing app, I am dedicated to delivering high-quality apps that are reliable, performant, and user-friendly.

+I am also an advocate of open-source software, and believe in the power of collaboration and community to drive innovation and progress in the tech industry.
+In my work as an Android developer, I strive to create apps that are useful, user-friendly, and adhere to the principles of open-source software.

 > Life is not measured by the number of breaths we take, but by the moments that take our breath away.
 >
 > \- ChatGPT

 {{% / floatleft %}}

-## Android

-I currently work as an Android developer in Java and Kotlin.

-I've been working in Agile teams and got to work on applications connecting to IoT devices.

 ## Linux